Many business owners start to think about giving back to the wider world and their thoughts come to establishing a Social Enterprise or Charity.

 - Tax exemption from fund-raising for charitable purposes and for trading which is part of the main purpose of the charity – see further below on Charities and Trading

 - Trustees / directors are normally not paid and cannot benefit from the Charity.
-Its a moot point as to whether a a yoga teacher who is a trustee/director could be paid for a class on a subcontract basis – its possible, but can run into difficulties around trustee/director benefit especially if its regular/substantial.
+Its a moot point as to whether someone who is a trustee/director could offer services on a subcontract basis – its possible, but can run into difficulties around trustee/director benefit especially if its regular/substantial.

 - Can receive donations by Gift Aid, which allows the charity to reclaim the Basic Rate Income Tax the donor has paid (eg if an individual gives £80 and signs a gift aid form, charity claims £20 from HMRC).